About Us - Irregular Writers Collective at Tunbridge Wells

 Subscriptions for full members are currently £15 per year.

 New members are accepted subject to the approval of the Committee and payment of the membership fee.
 They must be over 18.
 Prospective members are invited to attend a meeting before deciding on whether to join.

 For details of how to become a full member, associate member and honorary member, please see the Membership section.
 You can download the Membership form and bye-laws here.

 The Collective is managed by a Committee elected by full members at the Annual General Meeting.
-Currently the Committee is as follows:
+The two Co-Chairs are Sarah Bailey and Katrina Flett.

 You can download our constitution by clicking here.